api3m/api3tools/README.md

 ### Adding Dates

 Unfortunately, EVM events don't come with a date or time.
-The log data we get back only has the block number.
+The log data only has the block number.
 We can get the date of each block by making a seperate query but doing so is incredibly slow and inefficient using remote queries.
-Use the dates command to effiiciently add a date column to a CSV file already saved from a previous rrplogs command.
+Use the `dates` command to efficiently add a date column to a CSV file already saved from a previous rrplogs command.

 Provide the CSV file from a previously-run rrplogs command with --input (-i).
 Specify the network with --network (-n) and the output file with --output (-o) as usual.
 Make sure the network is the same as was used to create the input file.
 Otherwise the block numbers will not make sense.